On this page

 How you can help

-The Taskforce needs help from business and community members to identify more facilities that may pose a fire risk.
+EPA needs help from business and community members to identify more facilities that may pose a fire risk.
 Facilities that store combustible material can become a fire risk in a very short time.
 It is important for the Victorian community to report operations they are concerned about or facilities that have recently accumulated significant volumes of waste.

 - Submit your report online via the EPA Interaction Portal.